Last updated: May 2026

 Sustainability is no longer just a marketing message.
-It is a logistics strategy that helps ecommerce brands reduce waste, lower costs, and improve customer experience.
+It is a logistics strategy that helps Ecommerce brands reduce waste, lower costs, and improve customer experience.

 Sustainable logistics means optimizing packaging, shipping, and fulfillment to make operations efficient and environmentally responsible.